Taxis – the cost of transport in Koh Samui, Thailand

 Hiring a moped/motorbike

 The roads in Thailand are notoriously dangerous and few rules apply.
 Infact, on our last trip we witnessed two accidents involving mopeds.
 Mopeds are really cheap to hire 200-250 baht (£5-6) for 24 hours.
-Anyone inspired to purchase a motorbike when they return home may want to get a motorcycle shipping quote to get one transported to their location.
 We are always amazed that tourists who have never rode a moped or motorbike think it is acceptable to ride one in Thailand without a helmet on and after drinking alcohol.

 You will often see individuals with scabs and grazes, their limbs bandaged that have come from motorbike accidents, these are the lucky ones, as unfortunately fatalities happen often.